nlohmann/std_json/proposal.md

 Either all new JSON values can be inserted or none.

-*Complexity:* Linear in number of copies to insert, plus the complexity of the insert operation of the underlying data structure, defined by the type `ArrayType`.
+*Complexity:* Linear in number of copies to insert, plus the complexity of the insert operation of the underlying data structure, defined by the type `array_type`.

 ```cpp
 iterator insert(const_iterator pos, const_iterator first, const_iterator last);